Today we’ll explain everything there is to know about MTG Godzilla cards. We’ll answer the following questions:

 You can get them in Collector Boosters.
 Each Collector Booster contains one Godzilla card in foil or non-foil.
 You can check the price of Collector Booster on Amazon here.
 You can also get a whole box of Collector Boosters.

-The other way is to buy a Ikoria Booster Box.
+The other way is to buy an Ikoria Booster Box.
 Each box should contain one box topper.
 That’s a foil Godzilla style from the previously mentioned Core Series.
 If you’re buying the box at your local game store, you could also get a Buy-a-Box promo.
 Some online sellers also offer this promotion.
 Make sure to contact your seller beforehand if you really want to get the promo.

-Of course you can also just buy singles.
+Of course, you can also just buy singles.

 If you want more current news about Magic the Gathering, give us a follow on Facebook or Instagram.
 You’ll get access to fresh MTG spoilers, strategy guides, trivia articles and memes.
 Join us, we’ll be happy to have you.